 Whilst almost all digital scales can be used for weighing food, when looking to buy a scale for your business you need to ensure that this is long-lasting, reliable and fit for use.
 Buying a cheap scale will often lead to problems in the long run such as lack of approvals and product quality issues, therefore we recommend choosing scale that meets your future business goals.

-Digital kitchen scales are cheap and simple to use weighing machines that are fine for weighing sausage meat and ingredients at home barbecues, however they should not be relied upon for professional catering as explained below.
+Compact scales are often what we think of when we think of a traditional set of kitchen scales.
+These instruments are cheap and simple to use that are fine for weighing sausage meat and ingredients at home barbecues, however they should not be relied upon for professional catering as explained below.

 Why you should not use standard kitchen scales if you are a professional catering business